jrrobles979/nd9991-c2-Infrastructure-as-Code-v1/README.md

 ##### 3. An account on www.lucidchart.com
 A free user-account on [www.lucidchart.com](www.lucidchart.com) is required to be able to draw the web app architecture diagrams for AWS.

+#### Student Notes
++ Created a copy of the original project before starting working
++ Created a copy to start working